rishivanukuru/rishivanukuru.github.io/publications.md

 - **Rishi Vanukuru**, Amarnath Murugan, and Jayesh Pillai.
 2020. **Dual Phone AR: Using a Second Phone as a Controller for Mobile Augmented Reality**.
 In Adjunct Publication of the 33rd Annual ACM Symposium on User Interface Software and Technology (UIST’20 Adjunct).
 [Demo preprint](assets/documents/papers/Dual Phone AR UIST.pdf)

 - **Rishi Vanukuru**.
-2020.
-Accessible Spatial Audio Interfaces: A Pilot Study into Screen Readers with Concurrent Speech.
+2020. **Accessible Spatial Audio Interfaces: A Pilot Study into Screen Readers with Concurrent Speech**.
 In Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems (CHI EA '20).
 **Winner at the CHI 2020 Student Research Competition** 🏆
 [PDF](/assets/documents/papers/Accessible Spatial Audio Interfaces.pdf) • [Website](https://dl.acm.org/doi/abs/10.1145/3334480.3381440)